-The industry of oil and gas in the country is among the biggest employment in Timor-Leste.
-Employment opportunities will be both directly created and through support industries such as transport and logistics for skilled and unskilled labour.
+The oil and gas industry is a significant employer in Timor-Leste.
+Employment opportunities from future developments like Chuditch will be both direct and through support industries such as transport and logistics for skilled and unskilled labour.

 In terms of economic contributions, the AMAN Alliance (2023) reported that private-sector employment in non-oil-producing companies contributed \$590.2 million to the GDP in 2023.
 The retail/wholesale trade and construction sectors were key contributors to this growth.
 Private sector employment grew by 3%, with approximately 62,500 people employed in 2023, reflecting a modest improvement in job creation.